The athletic department became a campus partner with VARC.

 In the Oakland Center Banquet Rooms on Friday, Jan.
 25.

-Kerstner spent four years at the University of Detroit as the Director of Advising and Academic Services before moving along to Radford.
+Kerstner spent four years at the University of Detroit Mercy as the Director of Advising and Academic Services before moving along to Radford.
 Her duties included admitting, advising and counseling student-athletes, as well as conditionally admitting students and overseeing the learning center.